AtoxSplash/splash-gcphone/readme.md

-This is my own version of https://github.com/N3MTV/gcphone GCPhone is a vue.js android styled phone, with built-in
+This is my own version of https://github.com/N3MTV/gcphone GCPhone is a vue.js android styled phone for FiveM

 ## Notes
 + ESX is required